-But while Vlad the Impaler was able to hold off the Ottoman Empire, Romania has still struggled throughout its history.
-In World War I, Romania attempted to remain a neutral state, but having had strong ties to France, the country eventually fought for their Allies.
-But this only began the start of Romania’s more modern troubles.
-By World War II, Romania was greatly influenced and played a big part of the war for Germany.
+This only began the start of Romania’s more modern troubles.
+By World War II, Romania was greatly influenced and played a big part in the war for Germany.
 After the Second World War, Romania fell to Communism.
 It wasn’t until their 1989 revolution that Romania broke free and began to transition towards Democracy.

 Similar to their history, Romania’s culture is both entirely unique and features elements of their neighboring countries.
-While most of the folk lore is part of the entire European region with traits shared between Bulgaria, Hungary and Romania, the part that is not shared is what makes Romania most famous.
-Vlad the Impaler has been turned into folk lore, but his culture is entirely unique to Romania.
+While most of the folklore is part of the entire European region with traits shared between Bulgaria, Hungary, and Romania, the part that is not shared is what makes Romania most famous.
+Vlad the Impaler has been turned into folklore, and his culture is entirely unique to Romania.

-But with a unique blend of cultures, Romania has become an enigma for travelers to unlock.
-Many will head straight to Transylvania, but all throughout Romania, there are traces of its history that are kept alive in its traditional culture.
+With a unique blend of cultures, Romania has become an enigma for travelers to unlock.
+Many will head straight to Transylvania; however, all throughout Romania, there are traces of its history that are kept alive in its traditional culture.
 Another unique aspect of Romanian culture is the language.

-Many Romanian’s do also understand or speak a basic level of English, but most travelers will find that communicating in English is difficult.
-In the bigger cities, English is more commonly spoken, but in remote parts of Romania, English is not spoken at all.
+Many Romanian’s do also understand or speak a basic level of English, though most travelers will find that communicating in English is difficult.
+In the bigger cities, English is more commonly spoken; however, in remote parts of Romania, English is not spoken at all.

-Romania does not require any vaccinations, but they do have currency restrictions.
+Romania does not require any vaccinations.
+However, they do have currency restrictions.
 Any money that is over €10,000 Euros, or the US dollar equivalent, must be declared upon entry and exit from Romania.

 When it comes to a European vacation, most people can only imagine the dollar signs stacking up.
-Europe is known for being a very expensive continent to visit, but not all of its countries require you to have a big budget.
+Europe is known for being a very expensive continent to visit.
+However, not all of its countries require you to have a big budget.

-Romania is a country that you can travel on a tighter budget and still experience a lot that the country has to offer.
-But it can still help for you to plan a spending budget so that you can better manage the costs of your trip.
-The most important parts of a traveler’s spending budget are the airfare, accommodation, food, drink, and transportation.
+Romania is a country that you can travel to on a tighter budget and still experience a lot that the country has to offer.
+However, it can still help you to plan a spending budget so that you can better manage the costs of your trip.
+The most important parts of a traveler’s spending budget are airfare, accommodation, food, drink, and transportation.

 Before you can step back in time and visit Romania’s Medieval sites, you’ll have to get to the country first.
-Flight from the US to Romania are expensive and the average cost of a ticket averages around $1,000 US dollars.
-But there may be special prices offered in deal or on budget websites.
+Flight from the US to Romania is expensive, and the average cost of a ticket averages around $1,000 US dollars.
+There may be special prices offered in deals or on budget websites.
 You can also expect the cost of a flight to change throughout the year.

 Summer is the tourist high season in Romania, with the months of June, July, and August reflecting the highest prices.
 While the summer months are the hottest, tourists can avoid the heat and high prices by traveling in the shoulder seasons.
 This would be the month of May and September, which are right before and after tourism start to peak in Romania.

-There are a few different accommodation options in Romania, but the most affordable places would be hostels.
-Dorm rooms will be the last expensive option in a hostel with most prices averaging around $12-$14 US dollars each night.
-Private rooms in hostels are more expensive and most will cost about $35 US dollars per night.
+There are a few different accommodation options in Romania, and the most affordable places would be hostels.
+Dorm rooms will be the least expensive option in a hostel, with most prices averaging around $12-$14 US dollars each night.
+Private rooms in hostels are more expensive, and most will cost about $35 US dollars per night.

-But for a little more privacy, many budget hotels offer double rooms for the same price as a private room in a hostel.
-However, some budget hotels have better features like swimming pools and those hotels will often charge more each night.
-So, for budge hotels, you could pay $35-$60 US dollars for a room each night.
+For a little more privacy, many budget hotels offer double rooms for the same price as a private room in a hostel.
+However, some budget hotels have better features like swimming pools, and those hotels will often charge more each night.
+So, for budget hotels, you could pay $35-$60 US dollars for a room each night.

 Airbnb is another option for travelers, and it is very affordable in Romania.
 While there may not be a lot of options outside of the big cities, most Airbnb rentals will cost about $60 US dollars for a private home or apartment.
 Shared rooms through Airbnb will have similar pricing to hostel dorm rooms.

-Romanian food is not well known in the international community, but travelers to the country can often agree that its home cooked style is a perfect fit for Romania’s identity.
+Romanian food is not well known in the international community, though travelers to the country can often agree that its home-cooked style is a perfect fit for Romania’s identity.
 Many of the dishes have been influenced by neighboring countries or became popular when the country was occupied by another nation.
 The most popular dishes include lots of meat, fruits, and vegetables for a well-balanced diet.

-Many Romanians like to begin their meals with a soup.
+Many Romanians like to begin their meals with soup.
 Some of the most popular soups include the ciorbâ de burtâ, which is a tripe-based soup, or a mix of meatballs and vegetables called ciorbâ de perisoare.
-However, the national dish is called sarmale, which is a pork stuffed cabbage roll.
+However, the national dish is called sarmale, which is a pork-stuffed cabbage roll.

 With so many hearty meal options, you may be worried about the cost.
-But similar to the rest of the country, food is affordable.
+Similar to the rest of the country, food is affordable.
 An inexpensive meal will cost about $6 US dollars, while nicer establishments will start their prices at $12 US dollars for a dish.
-Prices may be higher in tourist areas, but you shouldn’t expect to pay much more and most meals will be less than $25 US dollars.
+Prices may be higher in tourist areas, but you shouldn’t expect to pay much more, and most meals will be less than $25 US dollars.

 How to Get Around

-Romania is actually a rather large country and there are a lot of different places to visit.
-Travelers will probably want to explore as much as they can, but that means you will also need to find the best ways to get around.
-Romania has a decent transportation system and your options for traveling around the country include domestic flights, trains, buses, and local transportation.
+Romania is actually a rather large country, and there are a lot of different places to visit.
+Travelers will probably want to explore as much as they can.
+However, that means you will also need to find the best ways to get around.
+Romania has a decent transportation system, and your options for traveling around the country include domestic flights, trains, buses, and local transportation.

-Trains are slow in Romania, but they are another option for travelers who want to be mindful of their budget.
+Trains are slow in Romania.
+However, they are another option for travelers who want to be mindful of their budget.
 While you won’t be getting around quickly, the train service is reliable and are a great way to get between cities.
 Most train tickets will cost less than $20 US dollars.

-Buses are the most affordable way to travel between cities, but they are also the slowest method.
-Some rides can take 9 hours to complete, but you can purchase a ticket for less than $18 US dollars.
+Buses are the most affordable way to travel between cities, though they are also the slowest method.
+Some rides can take 9 hours to complete, and you can purchase a ticket for less than $18 US dollars.
 Shorter rides will be more affordable and will likely cost around $10 US dollars.

 Top Cities to Visit